MankaranSingh/GSoC-2020/README.md

 We can clearly see that machine learning is clearly a better option over pygments.

 ### Model Selection:
-*I think we should avoid using deep learning because of the following reason:*
+*I think we should avoid using deep learning (OctoLingua, tensorflow based models, etc.) because of the following reason:*

 Here, the deep learning model, XGboost + TF-IDF and the Random Forest + TF-IDF models perform almost similar.
 If we use deep learning models, we would have to add tensorflow and keras as a dependency.The Tensorflow package is well over 500 MB and is an overkill for this project as a dependency in my oppinion.
 On the other hand, the conventional models require only sci-kitlearn and xgboost library which are far more lightweight and easy to install on all operating systems.
 The deep learning model may outperform other models given huge amount of data.
 But our tasks of programming anguage classification dosen't seem to be too complex and is fairly modeled by these models.

+Therefore, it is necessary to create a classifier that is tailored to the scancode's needs i.e. being lightweight, more precise, etc. Existing projects do not provide any flexibility for this.

 ## File Purpose Classification Task:
 The files can be classified into the following categories: